Should You Promise Results As A Coach?

 In a word: NO.

 Talking about niche and results isn’t the same as offering a guarantee.
-I DO NOT think you should be offering guarantees for your coaching because shit happens; There are always going to be those clients who don’t show up, or who turn out not to be a great fit, or people sometimes end up going in a totally different direction (that turns out to be way better).
+I DO NOT think you should be offering guarantees for your coaching because shit happens; There are always going to be those clients who don’t show up, or who turn out not to be a great fit, or people sometimes end up going in a totally different direction.

-Guarantees aside, we absolutely can and should tell clients where they can expect to end up as a result of the coaching process.
+Guarantees aside, we absolutely can (and should) tell clients where they can expect to end up as a result of the coaching process.
+But we are not talking about a money-back guarantee here.

 But…. how do you talk about results if you’re a new coach and haven’t worked with anyone yet?

 You might be shaking your head at me saying “Well, yeah Becca, that all sounds great IF (when) I actually have clients.. but I haven’t had a single one yet?
-How am I supposed to get proof that I am awesome when I haven’t worked with anyone?”
+How am I supposed to even be sure I can get people results?”

-I totally understand why this is scary for most new business owners.
-If you haven’t worked with many clients yet, you don’t actually have any idea how long it will take, because you don’t have those real life case studies in your back pocket to use as a guide.
+But I totally understand why this is scary for most new business owners.
+If you haven’t worked with many clients yet, you don’t actually have any idea how long it will take or what kind of results are really possible, because you don’t have those real life case studies in your back pocket to use as a guide.
 But the more clients you work with, the more confident you will get in what you are offering and how long it takes, which is why I HIGHLY encourage my students in Uncage Your Business to go out and take on clients for free to get started and get practice!
 It will help build your confidence like crazy!

 Go out and find ten people in your niche to work with for free and keep track of how long it takes for clients to typically get results.
-That way you can say something like “Most of my clients get to this place in this window of time”.
+That way you can say something like “Most of my clients get to this place in this window of time”, and you can say it with certainty instead of just guessing.
+Your client can FEEL this confidence when you are talking to them about working together.
+It’s a step you should not skip.

-Need help with all this?
+Need help with all getting confident talking about the results that your clients get?
 Great — this is literally what we do with our students in Uncage Your Business.
 Click here to learn more.